 When Is Probate Necessary?

 Probate is not always required to transfer property.
-Several state laws indicate that property valued below a certain amount can be passed on to heirs without probate or through a simplified version of it.
+Several states’ laws indicate that property valued below a certain amount can be passed on to heirs without probate or through a simplified version of it.
 But if an estate exceeds that value, then probate must be initiated.

-Certain accounts such as 401(k) plans, individual retirement accounts (IRAs) and pensions with listed beneficiaries don’t need to go through the probate process.
-The assets in these accounts will automatically transfer to the named beneficiary following the original account owner’s death.
+Certain accounts such as 401(k) plans, individual retirement accounts (IRAs) and pensions with listed beneficiaries don’t need to go through the probate process either.
+The same goes for insurance policies.
+These funds will transfer directly to the named beneficiary following the death of the account or policy holder.